joshiayush/inb/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expectation

-Concisely describe what you expected to happen.
+Succinctly describe what you expected to happen.

 ## Screenshots